BuildOnViction/docs/docs/developers/trc21-integrations.md

 }).catch(e => console.log(e))
 ```

-Note: this is fee you need to pay to send TRC21 token that applied TomoZ
+Note: this fee is amount token you need to pay to send TRC21 token that applied TomoZ

 ## Transfer token
 Token holder needs to call function `transfer` to send token to an address